bookofproofs/bookofproofs.github.io/_sources/history/18th-century/cunha.md

 9. Developed the concept of "integral curvature" and its application in the field of elasticity.
 10. Authored an extensive monograph on the history of mathematics in Brazil in 1976.

-Born 11 May1744, Lisbon, Portugal.
+Born 11 May 1744, Lisbon, Portugal.
 Died 1 January 1787, Lisbon, Portugal.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Cunha/)